This document was written by AI and has been manually reviewed.

 Examples

-{ "msg_format": "{username} ({user_id}): {msg}" }Alice (123456789): hello everyone{ "msg_format": "[{platform}] {username}: {msg}" }[discord] Alice: hello everyoneChannel address keys
+{ "msg_format": "{user} ({user_id}): {msg}" }Alice (123456789): hello everyone{ "msg_format": "[{platform}] {user}: {msg}" }[discord] Alice: hello everyoneChannel address keys

 The channel address dict inside from, to, or channels depends on the driver: